 First, the bad news.

-You would likely never say, “Quit having cancer!”
-“Why are you not working your construction job with two broken legs?”
-“Go out with me – you only have a 104 degree fever!”
-It is equally ridiculous to assume words of complaint or frustration will snap your loved one out of depression.
-As much as you wish you could, you do not have the power to change someone’s depression and make them normal.
+You would likely never say, “Why are you not working your construction job with two broken legs?” or “Go out with me – you only have a 104 degree fever!”
+In much the same way, complaining and frustration will never snap your loved one out of depression.

 Now for the good news!